sifis-home/wp2-documents/wp2-deliverable-2.1/wp2-deliverable-2-1.md

 Internal parameters can be classified as follows:

 - Testability: a software is defined as testable if its correctness and reliability properties are easily verifiable, i.e., if it effortlessly reveals its failures.
 - Maintainability: the ability of a program to be modified.
 These modifications include corrections or adaptations of the system to changes in requirements, environments, and specifications.
-It includes the properties of Repairability: ease of eliminating defects and _Evolvability_, ease of modifying the program to adapt it to a new environment or improve its quality.
+It includes the properties of:

+    * Repairability: ease of eliminating defects and
+    * _Evolvability_, ease of modifying the program to adapt it to a new environment or improve its quality.

 - Reusability: the ability to reuse a piece of software in creating another program, in the case of minor modifications.
 - Portability: the ability of the system to run on different hardware and software platforms.
 This parameter is facilitated by modular design.
 - Readability: a software is defined as readable if there is an ease in understanding the reading of the code and its organization and implementation.